contactlab/contacthub-sdk-browser/docs/index.md

   workspaceId: 'w_id', // required, found in the Customer Hub admin area
   nodeId: 'node_id', // required, found in the Customer Hub admin area
   token: 'UYTF546FUTF636JH', // required, found in the Customer Hub admin area
+  target: 'ENTRY', // optional, can be "ENTRY" or "AGGREGATE", defaults to "ENTRY"
   context: 'CTX', // optional, defaults to 'WEB'
-  contextInfo: {} // optional, defaults to an empty object, });
+  contextInfo: {} // optional, defaults to an empty object });
 ```